Intellectual Property – Discharge of Willful Copyright Infringement Claims in Bankruptcy Court

 Willful and malicious injury requirement under Bankruptcy Code Section 523(a)(6)

-In your typical business litigation, real estate litigation, insurance litigation or other commercial lawsuit, a judgment will normally be enforceable, and NOT dischargeable in a Chapter 7, 11, or 13 bankruptcy if there is a finding that the injury and damages caused was due to “willful and malicious” conduct.
-Normally a IP rights holder who is seeking to enforce a judgment, or any other creditor that follows the debtor/infringer into bk court will have to show BOTH the WILLFUL aspect as well as the MALICIOUS aspect.
+In your typical intellectual property or entertainment law case, a judgment will normally be enforceable, and NOT dischargeable in a Chapter 7, 11, or 13 bankruptcy if there is a finding that the injury and damages caused was due to “willful and malicious” conduct.
+Normally a IP rights holder who is seeking to enforce a judgment, or any other creditor that follows the debtor/infringer into bankruptcy court will have to show BOTH the WILLFUL aspect as well as the MALICIOUS aspect.
 This legal principle was pointed out in Kawaauhau v.
 Geiger, 523 U.S. 57, 59, 118 S. Ct.
 974, 975-76, 140 L. Ed.
 2d 90 (1998) which noted:

 The Kawaauhua Court discussed the “willful” and “malicious” prong being two separate things a creditor seeking to enforce their judgement must prove to prevail and prevent the debt from being discharged.